 Editor Sheldon Mayer was not particularly taken with Martin Nodell's creation.
 He felt that Mr. Nodell's drawing was "crude", but he went ahead and sent Mr. Nodell to see publisher Max C. Gaines.
 Fortunately, Mr. Gaines gave his approval to the new character.
-Sheldon Leonard then brought writer Bill Finger into work with Martin Nodell.
+Sheldon Mayer then brought writer Bill Finger into work with Martin Nodell.
 Bill Finger was already an established name in the comic book business.
 Indeed, among other things he was responsible for co-creating Batman with artist Bob Kane and writing the bulk of that character's early stories.
 Bill Finger rewrote the origin that Martin Nodell had initially provided the character.

 Particularly in the early years Green Lantern would undergo several changes.
 An engineer for a railroad company in his origin, Alan Scott would be established as working for a radio station for the rest of the character's run.
 Initially Alan Scott worked for a radio station called Apex.
 This would eventually be changed to WMCG with Green Lantern #12 (June 1944).
 With Green Lantern #20 (June 1946) it would change again, this time to WXYZ.
 Even Green Lantern's base of operations would change over time.
 Initially he was based in Capitol City, although it was not long before he moved to Gotham City, the hometown of the superhero Batman.
 Curiously, except in the pages of All-Star Comics (featuring the Justice Society of America), Batman and Green Lantern never crossed paths.